erasmus-without-paper/ewp-specs-api-iias/README.md

 You can test these transformations using the provided [Java class](resources/xsltKit/XsltTest.java)

 You may need to find the right XSLT processor for these templates to work.
+For Java Saxon-HE version 12.4 has been tested.
-For Java [Saxon-HE-9.5.1-8.jar](http://www.java2s.com/example/jar/s/download-saxonhe9518jar-file.html) processor works, the previous versions fail.
-For more details please go to [XSLT kit resources](resources/xsltKit).
+For more details, please go to [XSLT kit resources](resources/xsltKit).

 Security